Andy Warhol: Religious Artist for a Secular Society

 The 1960s were a time of consumer boom, mass media, and mass production.
 Advertisers pushed their products to the market.
 Consequently, people were bombarded with images, and art often reflected that.
 Artists like Andy Warhol used recognizable images to reach mass audiences.
 He combined hand-painted backgrounds with photographic silk screen printed images to create unique works of art.
 In the process, he changed how we look at art, transforming the concept of uniqueness and originality.

 Andy Warhol and His Diptych

 As one example, Andy Warhol depicted the actress Marilyn Monroe in 1962, shortly after her death.
-His Marilyn Diptych is a silkscreen painting with fifty images of the actress.
-He deliberately chose a basis image from a publicity photo of the 1953 film Niagara.
+His Marilyn Diptych is a silkscreen painting with 50 images of the actress.
+He deliberately chose a basic image from a publicity photo of the 1953 film Niagara.
 This was the peak of the actress’s fame.
 Warhol vividly colored half of the diptych while he made the other half in black and white.